bbusschots-mu/validateParams.js/README.md

 web forms where each input has a name, but the model doesn't work well for function parameters which take the form of lists of un-named values.

-The two validation functions provided by `validateParams.js` expect both the values to be validated and the constraints to be applied as lists (Arguments objects or Arrays), and transform them into name-value pairs indexed by `param1`, `param2` etc. which they then pass to the `validate()` function from
+The two validation functions provided by this module expect both the values to be validated and the constraints to be applied as lists (Arguments objects or Arrays), and transform them into name-value pairs indexed by `param1`, `param2` etc. which they then pass to the `validate()` function from